John Hall (physician): Life

-He was born at Carlton, Bedfordshire and studied at Queens' College, Cambridge from 1589, receiving a B.A. in 1593 and an M.A. in 1597.
+He studied at Queens' College, Cambridge from 1589, receiving a B.A. in 1593 and an M.A. in 1597.
 He became a physician, although he did not hold an English medical degree; it has been speculated that he studied medicine in France.

 He established a practice in Stratford-upon-Avon, where he was the only doctor in the town.
 He married Shakespeare's daughter Susanna on 5 June 1607.
 They had one daughter, Elizabeth.
 Their home in Stratford, Hall's Croft, is now open to the public.
 After Shakespeare's death, they moved into his former house at New Place.

 Hall appears to have had a close relationship with his father-in-law, as they are recorded as being in agreement over a local issue regarding enclosure in 1613.
 They are also known to have travelled together to London on business in 1614.

 Defamation case

 Hall was a leading local Puritan.
 He had supported the Puritan vicar, Thomas Wilson, against whom there was much local opposition.
 In 1613, a member of the anti-Wilson faction, John Lane, defamed Susanna, claiming she had committed adultery with one Ralph Smith, a 35-year-old haberdasher, and had caught a venereal disease from Smith.
 On 15 July the Halls brought suit for slander against Lane in the Consistory Court at Worcester.
 Robert Whatcott, who three years later witnessed Shakespeare's will, testified for the Halls, but Lane failed to appear.
 Lane was found guilty and excommunicated.
 He was later involved in a riot to protest against Wilson.